ucb-ist-drupal/SiteClone/README.md

 Multidevs can be used for most of the same purposes that SiteClone served.
 Our team has moved to a multidev workflow and we do not plan on fixing or maintaining this code.

+## Please see Andrew Taylor's site clone plugin
+[Terminus Site Clone](https://github.com/pantheon-systems/terminus-site-clone-plugin) may be the tool you want.

-# Terminus Plugin: site clone
+# Terminus Plugin: site clone (Original README)

 ## Summary
 The command `terminus site clone` creates a new site which duplicates the environments, code (including git commits) and content of an existing Pantheon site.